Michniów massacre: Victims

-The latest research on the number of victims of the Michniów pacification, conducted by Ewa Kołomańska, found that on July 12–13, 1943, 204 residents of Michniów were murdered – including 102 men, 54 women and 48 children (aged from 9 days to 15 years)., p.
-15 Slightly different numbers can be found in older sources.
+The latest research on the number of victims of the Michniów pacification, conducted by Ewa Kołomańska, found that on July 12–13, 1943, 204 residents of Michniów were murdered – including 102 men, 54 women and 48 children (aged from 9 days to 15 years).
+Slightly different numbers can be found in older sources.
 All victims were of Polish nationality.
 11 families were completely murdered.
 Post-war censuses indicated that the names "Imiołek" and "Dąbrowa" were no longer found among the inhabitants of Michniów.

 The victims of pacification include two people shot after the end of the German action, as well as seven people murdered in Nazi concentration camps.
-It is also possible that among those murdered on July 12–13, 1943, there were unrecognized people who were not permanent residents of Michniów - i.e. exiles settled there from the Polish areas annexed by Nazi Germany, or who accidentally found themselves in the pacification village., p.
-135 According to Longin Kaczanowski, the number of unrecognized victims of pacification can reach 20 people.
+It is also possible that among those murdered on July 12–13, 1943, there were unrecognized people who were not permanent residents of Michniów - i.e. exiles settled there from the Polish areas annexed by Nazi Germany, or who accidentally found themselves in the pacification village.
+According to Longin Kaczanowski, the number of unrecognized victims of pacification can reach 20 people.
 Other sources say that up to 265 people could have died in Michniów.
 In addition, the fate of two Michnians – teacher Helena Głodzik and maid Józefa Bandura – remains unclear to this day.